Kate Cordsen: Education

-Work
+Photography

 Known for large format landscapes, Cordsen produces ethereal and ambiguous images that evoke ideas of fragmented memories and temporality.
 Her landscapes are, at first glance, simply meditative, but reveal impassioned and dramatic depths upon second and third looks.
-She often combines 19th century chemical methods with traditional film and digital technologies.
-Kate Cordsen's landscapes are a hybrid study of both photography and painting.
+Cordsen combines 19th-century chemical processes, such as cyanotype, photograms, and gum bichromate, with traditional film exposures and digital refinements to produce works that bridge photography and painting.
+Cordsen is self-taught in darkroom techniques.